floraxinru/DataStory_global-abortion/README.md

   - It's good because it also contains economic data and infant mortality data (separate download) which I would also like to incorporate into this data storytelling project

 * (Published June 1, 2019 by Guttmacher Institute) detailed look at US abortion laws by State (detailed, need to summarize and categorize before attempting to visualize): https://www.guttmacher.org/state-policy/explore/overview-abortion-laws

+* What to consider when making choropleth maps (good reference): https://blog.datawrapper.de/choroplethmaps/